panntod/ReactJS-App-on-Ubuntu-LTS-on-Aws/README.md

 The last command will open a text file to be edited.
 Paste the following code into it while replacing xxx.xx.. with your IP address, add domain name with space, use any one of two or both.
 ```
 server {
-    listen 80;            #if you have an application run in port 80, you can change it
+    listen 80;            //if you have an application run in port 80, you can change it
-    listen [::]:80;       #if you change the top one, you need to change this
+    listen [::]:80;       //if you change the top one, you need to change this

     server_name xxx.xxx.xxx.xxx;
     access_log /var/log/nginx/reat-tutorial.com.access.log;
     error_log /var/log/nginx/reat-tutorial.com.error.log;
     location / {
-            proxy_pass http://127.0.0.1:3000;        #you just need to change it
+            proxy_pass http://127.0.0.1:3000;        //you just need to change it
             client_max_body_size 50m;
             client_body_buffer_size 16k;
             proxy_http_version 1.1;